djplaner/memex/docs/sense/Teaching/Mathematics/when-to-instruct.md

 ---
-name: "When to instruct"
+title: "When to instruct"
-type: note
+type: "note"
-tags: [teaching, teaching-mathematics]
+tags: teaching, teaching-mathematics
 ---

 See also: [[productive-failure]], [[explicit-versus-inquiry]]